moby/moby/docs/man/docker.1.md

 res-parsify the loopback file on image/container removal.

-Disabling this on loopback can lead to *much* faster container removal times, but will make the space used in `/var/lib/docker` directory not be returned to the system for other use when containers are removed.
+Disabling this on loopback can lead to *much* faster container removal times, but will prevent the space used in `/var/lib/docker` directory from being returned to the system for other use when containers are removed.

 # EXAMPLES